LLipter/bilibiliCrawler/report.md

 | view1n | the number of times that the last episode of the anime is played |
 | view3n | the number of times that the third last episode of the anime is played |

-The view of first episode of an anime may just depends on the publicity and how popular of this intellectual property.
+The view of first episode of an anime may just depends on the publicity and how popular of this intellectual property is.
 So it may just demonstrate people's  expectation and be irrelevant to the actual performance of it.
 However, the view of third episode may largely relative with the actual quality of this anime.
 In this sense, by comparing the difference between `view1` and `view3`, I can find whether people is satisfied with it.
 The view of the third last episode may related with the equality of the entirely anime, and the view of the last episode may related with the quality of ending of this anime.
-I choose this four field in order to give more dimension information, so that my analysis will be more comprehensive and accurate.
+I choose this four field in order to provide information in more dimension, so that my analysis will be more comprehensive and accurate.

 ### Data Preprocessing

 In the rest of this section, all relative codes are stored in file `visual/bangumiClustering.R`.

-I chose a subset of all anime to conduct this analysis, namely, 100 most popular anime were used as dataset after removing illegal data.
+I chose a subset of all anime to conduct this analysis, namely, 100 most popular anime were used as dataset after removing invalid ones.
 Here I decided to use the number of times that the anime is played as criteria to determine which one is more popular, since people is generally more familiar with those anime, hence, the result will be more intuitive.

 Also, I use normalization to eliminate the influence caused by the order of magnitudes of different field.